The Story of St Andrew

 In 1707, the Union Jack became the reliable flag of the Union of the Parliaments.
 However, at the same time as the pink Lion Rampant is the rightful Royal banner for Scotland and the Thistle is the countrywide symbol, reliable heraldic legal guidelines claim that the Saint Andrew’s Cross is Scotland’s countrywide flag and arms.

 Saint Andrew is the customer saint of Russia and Greece.
 However, he holds unique means for the Scots.
-The Declaration of Arbroath (1320), written through Scottish clerics to Pope John XXII, appealed to the Pope towards the English announcement that Scotland becomes a challenge to the Archbishop of York.
+The Declaration of Arbroath (1320), written by Scottish clerics to Pope John XXII, appealed to the Pope towards the English announcement that Scotland becomes a challenge to the Archbishop of York.

 According to the Declaration, the Scots have been an awesome country that had long loved the safety of Saint Andrew, the brother of Saint Peter.
 Saint Andrew is identified as “our customer or defender” withinside the Declaration of Arbroath.